 Exponents have various applications.
 Few exponents applications are listed below:

-- Exponents are widely used in computer games, measuring scales.
+- Exponents are widely used in computer games, measuring scales, etc.

 - Scientific scales like the pH scale or the Richter scale are based on exponents.

-- Exponents are used while calculating the area, volume, and problems related to measurement.
+- They are used while calculating the area, volume, and problems related to measurement.

-- Exponents are most commonly used in the respective field of Science, Engineering, Economics, Accounting, Finance.
+- They are most commonly used in the respective field of science, engineering, economics, accounting, and finance.

-- Exponents are often used to represent a computer's or laptop's memory.
+- They are often used to represent a computer's or laptop's memory.

 How are Laws of Exponents Used in Algebra?